 Following the budget travel tips listed in this article, you can definitely explore this beautiful country without spending much money.

 The national currency in Costa Rica is colones.
 Sometimes you can pay for accommodation and tours in USD, but try to exchange for the local currency just in case.
 You’ll need local cash to pay at local eateries and such.

 I recommend not exchanging money at the airport, as they tend to charge higher fees.
 Wait until you get into San Jose or another city or town and exchange at a local bank.

 Also, consider getting a debit or credit card with no foreign transaction fees so you don’t get a fee when you withdraw foreign currency at an ATM.

 Is Costa Rica expensive?
 Accommodation costs

 Accommodation is usually the biggest expense while traveling.
 But there are plenty of options if you’re wondering where to stay in Costa Rica on a budget.

 First, to save the most money, consider a work exchange.
-Doing a work exchange allows you to work for your accommodation, so your living expenses are close to nothing.
+Doing a work exchange allows you to work a few hours a week in exchange for free accommodation, so your living expenses are close to nothing.
 Some work exchanges include free meals and other amenities as well.

 In exchange, you’ll have to work around 20 hours per week.
-The work is generally pretty low-key and you don’t need prior experience.
+The work is generally pretty low-key and in most cases you don’t need prior experience.

 Especially in Costa Rica, there are lots of cool eco-lodges and retreats that look for volunteers to help with gardening, cleaning, preparing food, and more.
 You can have an interesting cultural exchange where you get to learn new skills and meet locals.